+Fast frame matching.
 In order to speed up the video matching process, we quickly estimate the quality of the match between a pair of frames.
-To do this, we run the image matching algorithm (Section 4.4), but skip the KLT motion optimization (the part of the process that takes the most time).
+To do this, we run the image matching algorithm (Section 4.3), but skip the KLT motion optimization (the part of the process that takes the most time).
 This results in less accurate correspondences, but does not substantially affect the correspondence properties that are used to select matching frames as described in Section 5.1.
 Once we have found a good frame match, we re-run the full algorithm to obtain accurate pixel correspondences.

-6.2 Video Graph Matching
+Video graph matching.
 For some applications, the secondary video may include many passes over a single background environment.
 In this case, rather than searching for frame matches within a temporal window of the second video, we would like to consider possible matches scattered throughout the video.
 To do this, we build a video graph, in which each frame is a node and edges are created between frames that have a similar pose, as determined by the image alignment algorithm.
-A video graph is like a video texture [24], but designed to handle variations in camera pose.
-We have experimented with various ways to build a video graph quickly, such as using histograms and low-res optical flow to compare images quickly before decided to perform more expensive comparisons.
-Of course, building a video graph raises the question of how to set the threshold for creating an edge between two frames.
-We typically set this threshold such that a pair of frames are connected if our method can warp between the frames without significant artifacts.
+(A video graph is like a video texture [Schödl et al. 2000], but designed to handle variations in camera pose.)
 To perform video matching, the algorithm searches the graph for good matches, starting at the best match found for the previous frame.
-In this case, we replace the quadratic frame search described in Section 5.2 with a more simplistic search.
-We evaluate the previous frame match and each frame connected to it.
-We then select the best match and evaluate the frames connected to it.
-This process repeats until all frames connected to the best frame have been evaluated.
-The best frame is designated as the match for the current primary frame and used to start the search for the next primary frame.

-Video graphs allow the frame search process to consider a range of nearby viewpoints, regardless of their original temporal ordering.
-This allows a single primary frame to be matched to a frame from one of several different secondary videos.
-Video graphs can also be useful when the frame mapping is discontinuous (such as when one video makes an excursion off the path of the other, then returns to continue matching the other path).
+Thus the search considers a range of nearby viewpoints, regardless of their original temporal ordering.
+Additional details are available in the technical report [Sand and Teller 2004].